-AST NOVEMBER WE RAN A on for readers to write their own review of the HFN/RR Test Compact Disc.
+AST NOVEMBER WE RAN competition for readers to write their own review of the HFN/RR Test Compact Disc.
 The standard of entry was very high - our thanks to everyone who entered - and the judges had a hard job picking the best six reviews.
 There was no difficulty in picking the winner of the Musical Fidelity A-1 integrated amplifier, however.
 The verdict was unanimous that the entry from José Vitor Henriques, from Estoril in Portugal, was the most interesting in that it included critical comment in an unorthodox style.
 We were glad that we didn't have to choose between the five runners-up, who each win a 10-pack of CYX CD Damping Foils.
-In no particular order they were: Jonathan Angel, from Palo Alto, California: Alan Watling, from Colchester, Essex; Heino Anderson, from Leicester; Barry Hann, from Caulfield, Australia; and Kenneth Muir, from Runcorn in Cheshire.
+In no particular order they were: Jonathan Angel, from Palo Alto, California: Alan Watling, from Colchester, Essex; Heino Anderson, from Leicester; Barry Hann, from Caulfield, Australia: and Kenneth Muir, from

+Runcorn in Cheshire.
 The winning entries are printed below, but if your appetite for the Test CD has been whetted, it is still available for £11.95, including post and packing, from the HFN/RR Accessories Club.
 Apart from a comprehensive selection of test tones, there are 14 music tracks, listed in the Table, which were chosen because we felt they illustrated how natural miking can produce unexaggerated balances which are nevertheless musical in the extreme.
 Full details of the recording techniques used for each track are included in the CD's booklet.

-Track Listing Channel check and phasing

-3 Dvorak: String Serenade, movement (Chamber Orchestra of Europe, from
+Track Listing 1-2 Channel check and phasing 3 Dvorak: String Serenade, movement (Chamber Orchestra of Europe, from ASV COE 801)

-ASV COE 801 Hildegard of Bingen: Columba aspexit
+4 Hildegard of Bingen: Columba aspexit (Parley of Instruments with Emma Kirkby, from Hyperion CDA 660391

-(Parley of Instruments with Emma Kirkby, from Hyperion CDA 66039) 5 Handel: Entry of the Queen of Sheba (Scottish Chamber Orchestra/Laredo. from IMP 'Red' PCD 802)
+5 Handel: Entry of the Queen of Sheba (Scottish Chamber Orchestra/Laredo, from IMP 'Red' PCD 802)

-6 Vivaldi: The Four Seasons, 'Spring' 1st movement (Taverner Players/Parrott from Denon 38C37-7283)
+6 Vivaldi: The Four Seasons, 'Spring' 1st movement (Tayerner Players/Parrott from Denon 38C37-7283) 7 Bartok: Roumanian Dance (Andras

-7 Bartok: Roumanian Dance (Andras Schiff, piano, from Denon 38C37-7092) Bruckner: Symphony 4, 3rd movement Dresden Staatskapelle/Blomstedt, from
+Schiff, piano, from Denon 38C37-7092) 8 Bruckner: Symphony 4, 3rd movement (Dresden Staatskapelle/Blomstedt, from Denon 38C37-7126)

-Denon 38C37-7126) 9 JS Bach: Chorale Prelude BWV 645 (Hans Otto, organ, from Denon C37-7004) Beethoven: Symphony 3, 1st movement (Berlin Staatskapelle/Suitner, from
+9 JS Bach: Chorale Prelude BWV 645 (Hans Otto, organ, from Denon C37-7004) 10 Beethoven: Symphony 3, 1st movement (Berlin Staatskapelle/Suitner, from

-Denon 38C37-7011) 11 Chopin: Waltz in C-sharp minor Op.64/2 (Anna Maria Stanczyk, piano, from Ensemble ENS118)
+Denon 38C37-7011) Chopin: Waltz in C-sharp minor Op.64/2 (Anna Maria Stanczyk, piano, from Ensemble ENS118) 12 Gluck: Dance of the Blessed Spirits (Ivor

-12 Gluck: Dance of the Blessed Spirits (Ivor Humphreys, flute, Marjorie Dutton. piano: First part recorded with crossed ribbon mics; second with the Calrec Soundfield mich
+Humphreys, flute, Marjorie Dutton, piano: First part recorded with crossed ribbon mics; second with the Calrec Soundfield mich

-13 Solo Percussion (Andie Brooke-Mellor. from Ensemble MGS001) The Garage Door!
-(Mike Skeet, from rated office.
-Hi-Fi News reviewers are shown blissfully discussing their points of view.)
-Sue is saying the Vivaldi strings have no trace of harshness or overbrilliance, just a natural bloom
+13 Solo Percussion (Andie Brooke-Mellor, from Ensemble MGS001) 14 The Garage Door!
+(Mike Skeet, from

-Ensemble MGS0011 15-64 Technical test tones HI-FI NEWS & RECORD REVIEW
+15-64 Technical test tones